Back injuries affect most of us at some stage of our lives. Back pain can range from slightly painful to debilitating.

-Mobilizing your back and hip joints is a really good idea; you need to keep the muscles loose to avoid seizing up.
+Mobilising your back and hip joints is a really good idea; you need to keep the muscles loose to avoid seizing up.

-Don’t do any exercise that bends at the waist
+Don’t do any exercise that bends at the waist.

-Don’t do any exercise that involves holding a weight away from your body
+Don’t do any exercise that involves holding a weight away from your body.

 Sitting is the worst position for most back pain.
 If you are in severe pain rather stand up or lie flat.

 Never take painkillers before exercising with back pain.
 You need to be able to feel your body’s warning signals.

 So what can you do to help your back and stay in shape?
 How can you work out with lower back pain?

 Remember to consult a physician before participating in any fitness regime.
 Take the exercises slowly and don’t push yourself too much, you want to avoid further damage to your back.

 Strecthing your back and building up workouts will help to improve any pain if done correctly.